sbc100/webports/README.rst

      $ gclient config https://naclports.googlecode.com/svn/trunk/src

-2. Add a directory to the ``ports`` directory using the name your new port.
+2. Add a directory to the ``ports`` directory using the name your new package.
    For example: ``ports/openssl``.
 3. Add the build.sh script and pkg_info to that directory.
 4. Optionally include the upstream tarball and create a .sha1 checksum file.